How Turing parasites expand the computational landscape of digital life: Introduction

-One specially relevant player in evolution is the presence of parasitic entities.
-The choice of parasites as causal agents boosting biological complexity is grounded in a plethora of studies, particularly regarding viruses \cite{SoleElena2018}.
-In general, parasites of very different nature are known to have a major impact on their host survival \cite{Little2002}.
+Along with cognition \cite{LiquidBrains1}, parasites have been proposed as causal agents that boost biological complexity, grounded in a plethora of studies, particularly regarding viruses \cite{Iranzo2016,Koonin2017,SoleElena2018}.
+In general, parasites of very different nature are known to have a major impact on their host's survival \cite{Little2002}.
 This has inspired theoretical and computational efforts to explain how parasites can affect the genetic structure of host populations.
 In silico models \cite{Ray1991, LenskiAdami2003, Adami2006} have helped explore a series of essential questions concerning parasitic dynamics.
-These include the emergence of sex as a mechanism of resistance against parasites \cite{HamiltonTanese1990}, parasites as enhancers of exploratory behavior improving the efficiency of evolutionary algorithms \cite{Hillis1990}, or parasites as promoters of mutualism \cite{IkegamiKaneko1990}.
-Simple toy models based on the {\em Avida} platform show how parasites can promote evolvability and the complexity of their hosts, an effect notoriously driven by the parasite's memory \cite{ZamanOfria2014}.
-These models share a common strategy of reducing the organismal complexities to a minimal expression, using digital genomes and simplified case studies in order to get the highest insight.
-Metabolic or physiological traits, despite their obvious importance, are not captured in explicit ways.
-Instead, minimal algorithms encode a logic description of the agents.
-This logical description is an essential part of biology and a computational picture of interaction can capture much more than we would initially expect \cite{Brenner1998, Nurse2008}.
+These include the emergence of sex as a mechanism of resistance against parasites \cite{HamiltonTanese1990}, improving the efficiency of evolutionary algorithms \cite{Hillis1990}, or parasites as promoters of mutualism \cite{IkegamiKaneko1990}. {\em In silico} evolution models show how parasites can promote evolvability and the complexity of their hosts, an effect notoriously driven by the parasite's memory \cite{ZamanOfria2014}.
+These models share a common strategy of using digital genomes and simplified case studies to gain the highest insight.
+This logical description is an essential part of biology, and a computational picture of interaction can capture much more than we would initially expect \cite{Brenner1998, Nurse2008}.